 The table below shows the bird feeder types most frequently used by backyard birds in Northeast North America.

-How do I attract birds to my bird feeder in my state?
+How do I attract birds to my bird feeder in the Northeast Region?

 Attracting birds to your bird feeders is as simple as putting up a feeder with food or simply spraying birdseed on the ground.
 Once one or two birds find the food source, other birds see them coming and going from your yard to the feeder and follow them.